After a hectic time with TBEX it was time to explore more of the Philippines.

 The First Few Hours In The Surf Capital Of The Philippines

 After finally arriving in Dapa I found a ride on a motorbike to Pacifico, home for the next week.
 The 40km ride cost me 300 peso.
-No one ripped me off, first impressions are awesome.
+No one ripped me off, first impressions of Siargao, one of the most recommended places to visit in the Southern Philippines, are awesome.

 I’ve ridden plenty of scooters, but not many semi-automatics and was slightly caught off guard when I found myself riding a brand new semi-automatic motorbike with a passenger and two surfboards on the side to get to the surf spot.
 At least it provided a mini distraction for my nerves.

-I hadn’t let on I’m not the greatest swimmer and given I hadn’t surfed since my early teens in Waikanae was feeling pretty nervous about getting out there.
+I hadn’t let on I’m not the greatest swimmer (which means no scuba diving in the Philippines for me) and given I hadn’t surfed since my early teens in Waikanae was feeling pretty nervous about getting out there.

 Nervous enough that I forgot to put sunscreen on the back and evolved into a lobster out on the open ocean as I floundered around on the surfboard for two hours.